JulieMurray/buildr-documentation/user/pages/10.recreating-the-demo/10.standard/docs.md

 ![banner zentools2 navigation](banner-zentools2-navigation.png)

-The content source is images and is selected here
+The content source is images and is selected here.

 ![banner zentools2 images](banner-zentools2-images.png)

-For the title to display correcting the filename word separator needs to set here.
+For the title to display correcting the filename word separator needs to be set here.

 ![banner filename3](banner-filename3.png)